adojos/sepa-iso2K22-BulkGen/README.md

 4) However the app is quite scalable and any such specific rules or customization can be easily built on top of the existing codebase (on-demand) since it already provides a ground framework.
 5) Feel free to submit such business rule specification as requirement or enhancement on the project issue tracker.

+**Note: PAIN008, PAIN001, PACS003 and PACS008 Generation is complete (ModeGenOnly).
+Other two modes are pending i.e. ModeValOnly and ModeValAndGen.**

 ### Download

 Please do not download from source code section as it may not be stable.